 (5) Visit the Hohensalzburg Fortress on the hill.

-Here you’ll get great views of the city, plus a good historical tour of what the Fortress used to look like.
-To get up there you can take the funicular which is included in your Salzburg card.
-I went early (10 am) and I recommend it because there weren’t many people at the top.
+Here you’ll get a great view of the Salzburg, plus a good historical tour of what the Fortress used to look like.
+To get up there, you can take the funicular, which is included in your Salzburg card.
+I went early (10 am), and I recommend it because there weren’t many people at the top.
+You can also purchase an entrance ticket ahead of time here.

 (6) Hike up to the lookout from Mönchsberg Mountain

-This isn’t really a hike at all, but you can find it on the way to the Augustiner Brewery.
+This isn’t really a hike at all—it felt very easy!
+But you can find it on the way to the amazing Augustiner Brewery.
 Directions here.

 (7) Visit the Augustiner Brau beer house and brewery.

 This was such a cool experience!
 I highly recommend it.
-They don’t open until about 3 pm most days so make sure you time it correctly.
-I hadn’t been to a German/Austrian beer house before (except Oktoberfest) but this was something special.
-You pick your mug from the shelf, you wash it out, pick your beer and then they fill it from huge wooden barrels.
-I can’t really explain, you must just try!
+They don’t open until about 3 pm most days, so ensure you time it correctly.
+I hadn’t been to a German/Austrian beer house before (except Oktoberfest), but this was something special.
+You pick your mug from the shelf, you wash it out, pick your beer, and then they fill it from huge wooden barrels.
+I can’t really explain; you must try!

 (8) Visit Mozartplatz and Mozart’s birthplace and home.

-Mozartplatz is pretty hard to miss since it’s right in the center of the city with a statue of Mozart.
+Salzburg Austria is Mozart’s birthplace, and Mozartplatz is pretty hard to miss since it’s right in the center of the city with a statue of Mozart.
 Try not to miss visiting Mozart’s birthplace and house as well.
 I went thru both really fast because I’m quick and not super into Mozart, but it’s perfect for classical music buffs!
-You get both of these free with the Salzburg card so I went through both.
-I honestly don’t think they are worth paying the full price which is why the card comes in handy once again!
+You get both of these free with the Salzburg card, so I went through both.
+If you’re a huge Mozart buff, check out this highly-rated private tour!

 (9) Visit the Salzburg Residenz

-The Residenz wasn’t even on my list of places to see in Salzburg, but with the card, it was super easy to go in and out.
+The Residenz wasn’t even on my list of places to see in Salzburg, but with the card; it was super easy to go in and out.
 There are huge extravagant rooms to view inside.
-It’s not set up like it was in the past so most of the rooms are empty, but it’s still beautiful to walk through.
-Oh and it says it will take 2 hours to get thru and took me 20 mins, but I didn’t listen to every single thing they said on the audio guide.
+It’s not set up like it was in the past, so most of the rooms are empty, but it’s still beautiful to walk through.
+Oh, and it says it will take 2 hours to get thru, and took me 20 mins, but I didn’t listen to every single thing they said in the audio guide.

 (10) Visit the Schloss Hellbrunn and Trick Fountains

 It’s a short bus ride to get out to this palace, but I’d say the trick fountains are worth it.
 The actual inside of the palace was more like a museum than an actual replica of what it looked like back then.
-It was still pretty, but the trick fountains were the highlight and like nothing I’ve ever seen before.
+It was still pretty, but the trick fountains were the highlight and like nothing I’d ever seen before.
 It’s crazy to see what people used to entertain themselves with before technology!
+If you want, you can also take this boat tour out to the palace!

 (11) Get lost in the winding streets